-Usually, Kodi users complain about the service not working correctly, or the shows taking forever to load even though they are fortunate enough to have an adequately speedy internet connection at their place and more.
+Usually, Kodi users complain about the service not working correctly or the shows taking forever to load even though they are fortunate enough to have an adequately speedy internet connection at their place and more.

-The issue could also arise after you install a harmless new add-on or a new firmware upgrade to your phone as well if it is being used as your Kodi Box.
-But as long as you have stuck to installing add-ons and other stuff only from trusted, reputed sources that are known for a fact to work well with Kodi, your Kodi box should be working fine.
+The issue could also arise after you install a harmless new add-on or a new firmware upgrade to your phone if it is being used as your Kodi Box.
+But as long as you have stuck to installing add-ons and other stuff only from trusted, reputed sources known to work well with Kodi, your Kodi box should work fine.
 If it isn’t, we need to do something about that.

 4 Ways to Fix Kodi Keeps Crashing